Home/ Blog/ Healthy Living/

 Use of masks

-Though cloth face masks have been proven effective in preventing the spread of COVID-19, they do not filter out the small, harmful particles in wildfire smoke.
+Cloth face masks do not filter out the small, harmful particles in wildfire smoke.
 If you need to go outside, and want to avoid smoke exposure, wearing a particulate respirator mask rated N95 or P100 might offer some protection as long as it doesn’t worsen any symptoms you are experiencing.
-These are generally available at hardware stores, though they may be in short supply as a result of the pandemic.
+The mask should have two straps to go around your head (the masks with just one strap don’t provide enough protection).
+These are generally available at hardware stores, pharmacies, and online retailers.
+Departments of health and other local emergency officials may also offer masks during a wildfire emergency.
+Please note that N95 and P100 respirators are not suitable for children.

 Here to keep you healthy.
 And informed.